 Microsoft Imagine (formerly known as DreamSpark Premium) is a program which offers a large selection of Microsoft software free to students from qualified departments.
 The software available includes the latest versions of Microsoft operating systems, development tools, and productivity applications such as Windows XP, Windows Vista, Visual Studio 2008, and more.

-In an effort to maintain efficiency and reliability amongst computing equipment on the Stony Brook University Campus, the Division of Information Technology's Client Support department has instituted Hardware Support Standards.
+In an effort to maintain efficiency and reliability amongst computing equipment on the Stony Brook University Campus, the Division of Information Technology's Customer Engagement and Support department has instituted Hardware Support Standards.

 Mobile/Digital Now is about transforming the Stony Brook University experience across campus.
 Through active engagement with faculty and students we are working to reinvent both physical and virtual learning environments, optimizing wireless access, inspiring instructors to move to digital content, and to leverage mobile access across the lifecycle of student experiences.